 Tradescantia yellow leaf spot (Kordyana brasiliensis)

-- Although the fungus has only been released for a short time at many sites, promising signs of likely establishment have been seen at some sites after only a few months, so it is worth taking a look this summer.
-Look for the distinctive yellow spots on the upper surface of the leaves with corresponding white spots underneath, especially after wet, humid weather.
-Feel free to take a photo to send to us for confirmation if you are unsure, as occasionally other pathogens do damage tradescantia leaves.
+- Look for the distinctive yellow spots on the upper surface of the leaves, with corresponding white spots underneath, especially after wet, humid weather.
+Send a photo to us for confirmation if you are unsure, as occasionally other pathogens do damage tradescantia leaves.

 - The fungus is likely to disperse readily via spores on air currents.
 If human-assisted distribution is needed in the future, again you will need permission from MPI to propagate and transport tradescantia plants.
 These plants can then be put out at sites where the fungus is present until they show signs of infection, and then planted out at new sites.